Common University Entrance Test

 The Common University Entrance Test (CUET) is a standardised test in India conducted by the National Testing Agency at various levels for admission to undergraduate and postgraduate programmes in Universities and other participating institutes.
-It is also the way to some Deemed universities across India.
+It is also the means through which students are admitted to certain Deemed universities across India.

 History

 CUCET was first conducted to admission for seven central universities for 1,500 seats in 41 undergraduate, postgraduate and integrated courses from 2010.
 The application form was filled up through CUCET-2010 which held on 19 and 20 June 2010 in about 30 examination centers spread across the country.
-From its inception in 2010 till 2020, the CUCET was conducted by the Central University of Rajasthan for 12 Central Universities.
+From its inception in 2010 until 2020, the CUCET was conducted by the Central University of Rajasthan for 12 Central Universities.
 The National Testing Agency took over the conduct of these exams in 2021.
-In 2024, as a part of National Education Policy 2020, CUET is introduced as revamped version of CUCET making it compulsory for all 45 central universities and other universities to adopt it.
+In 2024, as a part of National Education Policy 2020, CUET is introduced as revamped version of CUCET making it compulsory for all 45 central universities and other universities to adopt and accept.

 Exam pattern and structure

-All question papers are MCQ-based organized into different parts.
+All question papers are Multiple Choice Question-based organized into different parts.

-For UG Programmes
+For undergraduate programmes

 Starting 2024, the CUET exam pattern has three sections, which are Section IA – 13 Languages, Section IB – 20 Languages, Section II – 27 Domain-Specific Subjects, and Section III – General Test.

 The CUET-UG consists of the Language Test, Domain-Specific papers, and the General Test.
-Candidates can opt for a combination of at most 2 languages and 6 domain-specific subjects or 3 languages and 5 domain-specific tests.
+Candidates can opt for a combination of at most two languages and six domain-specific subjects or three languages and five domain-specific tests.
 CUET entrance test 2024 will now be conducted in two slots.
 The duration of the first slot is 45 to 195 minutes, and the duration of the second slot is 45 to 225 minutes.
-CUET-UG 2023 was conducted in 3 slots of 3 hours each.
+CUET-UG 2023 was conducted in three slots of three hours each.

-The marking scheme includes 5 marks for each correct answer, and 1 mark will be deducted for each wrong response.
+The marking scheme includes five marks for each correct answer, and one mark will be deducted for each wrong response.